AllenNeuralDynamics/co-pylot-widget/README.md

 To add cad models, call the function add_cad_model with arguments defining the corresponding name, file location,  and 4x4 transformation matrix.
 The transformation matrix can contain static values as well as functions of x, y, and z as well as addition stage axes.
 The variables refer to the corresponding stage_position so all variables must be defined in the stage_position attribute.
+The models transformation matrix is applied to the model defined origin.
 Usually, indexes that are functions of position are in the 3rd, 7th, and 11th as these refer to the model's position.
 However, rotational movement can also be simulated based on a stage axis.

+The model must be in the same coordinate orientation as the stage.
+Co-pylot will attempt to correctly transform the model based on the current coordinate transformation map.
+This may be done incorrectly if the coordinate transformation map contains values other than x, y, z e.g. {'x': 'y', 'y': 'z', 'z': '-t'}.
+However, adjusting the x, y, and z orientation of the transformation matrix may solve this problem.

-Note: previously added models will be opaque when trying to see additionally added models
+Note: previously added models will be opaque when trying to see additionally added models.
+For example, you will not be able to see 'weirdmount' when looking through the 'mount' model.

 ````python
 # Add model that moves up and down with stage position and is centered within the x and z limits